karlkfi/kpt-config-sync/docs/user/installation.md

 Note that GKE running K8S 1.10 satisfies all these requirements.

-**Warning:** In the current release of GKE Policy Management, we require that all namespaces be managed by GKE Policy Management.
-It is recommended to create a new cluster for use with GKE Policy Management.
+**Warning:** In the current release of CSP Configuration Management, we require that all namespaces be managed by CSP Configuration Management.
+It is recommended to create a new cluster for use with CSP Configuration Management.

 The easiest way to get all of these is to follow the [GKE quick start guide](https://cloud.google.com/kubernetes-engine/docs/quickstart).